Thesis

 - Main text, formatted according to the official template

 - Abstract (max.
-2,000 characters; the same text must also be entered into SIS)
+2,000 characters; same text must also be entered into SIS)

 - Back cover and transparent back sheet (or laminated back cover)